 Return on Capital Employed Insights for Nurix Therapeutics

 After pulling data from Benzinga Pro it seems like during Q2, Nurix Therapeutics (NASDAQ:NRIX) brought in sales totaling $7.09 million.
 However, earnings decreased 7.72%, resulting in a loss of $26.41 million.
-Nurix Therapeutics collected $5.01 million in revenue during Q1, but reported earnings showed a $24.52 million loss.
+In Q1, Nurix Therapeutics brought in $5.01 million in sales but lost $24.52 million in earnings.

 Changes in earnings and sales indicate shifts in Nurix Therapeutics's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
 Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q2, Nurix Therapeutics posted an ROCE of -0.07%.